Fantasy football injury outlooks for Week 13

 Will Fuller, WR, Houston Texans, ribs: Fuller remains sidelined for the third straight game with cracked ribs suffered in Week 10.
 He has yet to return to practice.

 Kelvin Benjamin, WR, Buffalo Bills, knee: Benjamin has been doing more work on the side this week as he rehabs from a meniscus tear in his right knee.
-He also told reporters he definitely plans to come back this season.
+He also told reporters that he definitely plans to come back this season.
 Benjamin indicated early in the week that he did not expect to take the field this Sunday, but he did appear optimistic about the potential for a Week 14 return.
 Stay tuned.

 Damien Williams, RB, Miami Dolphins, shoulder: Williams dislocated his shoulder in Week 12 and has not yet returned to practice.
-This is likely to be a multi-week absence.
+This is likely to be a multiweek absence.

 Coby Fleener, TE, New Orleans Saints, concussion: Fleener suffered a concussion in Week 12 and is not yet practicing.